noisefactorllc/portable/docs/SHADERS.md

 }
 ```

-The Y-flip (`resolution.y - position.y`) is essential for visual parity between GLSL and WGSL versions of the same effect.
+The Y-flip (`resolution.y - position.y`) ensures visual parity between GLSL and WGSL versions of the same effect.
+If you don't need to match a GLSL version, the flip is optional.

 ---